 Pursuant to the Arrangement, shareholders of kneat.com as at the close of business on June 24, 2016 received one and one half (1.5) common shares of Spinco (a "Spinco Share") in exchange for each three (3) common shares of kneat.com held by them.
-Upon closing of the Transaction on June 27, 2016, shareholders of kneat.com as at the close of business on June 24, 2016 held 100% of the issued and outstanding Spinco Shares.
-The assets spun-out to Spinco consisted mainly of the interests in the Goldfields project in Saskatchewan and the Ixhuatán Project and Huizopa net smelter royalty ("NSR") in Mexico (collectively, "The Exploration Properties Business of Fortune Bay", formerly "The Exploration Properties Business of 9617337 Canada Limited").
+Upon closing of the transaction on June 27, 2016, shareholders of kneat.com as at the close of business on June 24, 2016 held 100% of the issued and outstanding Spinco Shares.
+The assets spun-out to Spinco consisted mainly of the interests in the Goldfields project in Saskatchewan and the Ixhuatán Project and Huizopa net smelter royalty in Mexico (collectively, "The Exploration Properties Business of 9617337 Canada Limited").